 One of the newest ports in the western Caribbean cruise itinerary for Norwegian Cruise Line guests is the brand-new Harvest Caye Port.
 Opened to the public in November 2016, the 75-acre island features plenty of facilities and activities to have fun on.
 Such as the 15,000 square foot swimming pool.
 A 1300-foot-long zip line which is 136 feet above the ground and a beautiful 7-acre white sandy beach.
 It’s no wonder there are so many things to do in Harvest Caye, Belize.

 Owned exclusively by Norwegian Cruise Line, this cruise port justifies the $50 million and the 4 years of hard labor that was spent creating it.
 The non-tendering port could be one of the most authentic Caribbean cruise port there is.
 And probably the reason why it was voted the best new cruise port in the Caribbean in 2017.

 Norwegian Cruise Line partnered with the government of Belize to make this cruise port as authentic as possible.
 So, forget big shopping names like Diamond Internationals.
 NCL made sure that all the 400-staff working on the island are locals.
-And that all the restaurants, amenities and shopping stores are locally owned.
+All the restaurants, amenities and shopping stores are also locally owned.
 Even the materials used to construct the man-made port were sourced locally from Belize.

 A Glimpse into Harvest Caye Port

 On arriving at the port, you are greeted by the lush greens of Belize’s forests, a lighthouse landmark, and the beautiful port itself.
 Even though this is not a tendering island, the ship still docks some yards away from the shore.
 Leaving you to go on a long walk on the long pier connecting you from the ship to the port.